 Source – data.oecd.org

-From the above table, it can be seen that economic inequality is moderate in Australia and Costa Rica (Gini coefficient close to 0.3).
-Simultaneously, it is relatively worse for Israel with a Gini coefficient of close to 0.5.
+The above table shows that economic inequality is moderate in Australia and Costa Rica (Gini coefficient close to 0.3).
+Simultaneously, it is relatively worse for Israel, with a Gini coefficient of close to 0.5.

-Let us take the example of the Palma ratio of the same three nations for the year 2018.
+Let us take the example of the Palma ratio of the same three nations for 2018.
 Comment on the economic inequality of the nations based on the Palma ratio.

 Source – data.oecd.org

-The above table suggests that economic inequality is moderate in Australia and Israel (Palma ratio slightly above 1.0), while it is relatively worse in Costa Rica with Palma ratio close to 3.0.
+The above table suggests moderate economic inequality in Australia and Israel (the Palma ratio is slightly above 1.0).
+At the same time, it is relatively worse in Costa Rica, with the Palma ratio close to 3.0.

-- The difference in the levels of education also influences the ability to earn.
+- The difference in education ranks also influences the ability to earn.

-- Growing technology has resulted in eradicating rudimentary jobs, which require a basic skill set, resulting in joblessness.
+- Growing technology has eradicated rudimentary jobs, which require a basic skill set, resulting in joblessness.

-- Health and social problems are found to be worse in countries with higher economic inequality.
+- Health and social problems are worse in countries with higher economic inequality.

 - Social indicators like educational performance, life expectancy, and trust among the population are low in countries with higher economic inequality.

-- Some studies suggest that high economic inequality impact growth in the long term.
+- Some studies suggest that high economic inequality impacts growth in the long term.

 - Societies with high inequality suffer from higher crime rates and an unstable political environment.